CIDER WEEK HUDSON VALLY

 Visit Brooklyn Cider House at Twin Star Orchards

 Visit Brooklyn Cider House at our orchard in New Paltz, New York and taste our award-winning craft hard cider!
 We’ve got the best wood-fired pizza outside of Brooklyn (and Naples!), locally-sourced burgers, fresh baked goods, and seasonal produce from our garden.
-We also have a great selection of New York cider, wine, and spirits and pick-your-own “ugly apples” - open seasonally April, through early November.
+We also have a great selection of New York cider, wine, and spirits and pick-your-own “ugly apples” - open seasonally from April 5, through early November.
 Visit our orchard and bring home some cider and some memories.

 Farm Stand & Tasting Room Hours:

 Friday 4pm - 7:30pm

 Holiday Mondays 12pm - 7pm

 New Paltz, New York 12561

 We use one simple ingredient to make our ciders – apples.

 So the structure, aromas, mouth feel, and any residual sugar are definitively tied to the quality of our apples.
 This is why our work begins on our farm.